THE HISTORY OF CHAMBERS BAY

-Chambers Bay was certified on August 14, 2007 by Audubon International as a Silver Signature Sanctuary, the first golf course in both the state of Washington and in the Pacific Northwest.
+Chambers Bay was the first golf course in both the state of Washington and in the Pacific Northwest to be certified by Audubon International as a Silver Signature Sanctuary, on August 14, 2007.
 Signature certification is awarded only to new developments which are designed, constructed, and maintained according to Audubon International’s precise planning standards and environmental disciplines.
 Chambers Bay and its dedicated staff continue to manage and protect water quality and wildlife habitat on the property as part of an ongoing commitment to the environment.

 Chambers Bay has tested some of the best players in the world from hosting the following elite championships.